-ENLO25 and MATO10 or satisfactory basic skills assessment score or instructor approval
+ENLO25: Reading & Writing Essentials and MATO10: Fundamentals of Arithmetic or satisfactory basic skills assessment score or instructor approval

 Satisfies a Natural or Physical Science general education requirement.

 BIO206: Techniques in Biotechnology

 This lab-intensive course offers an introduction to the principles and methods of analytical techniques found in a typical biotechnology research environment.
 Topics include isolation and purification of biomolecules such as proteins, enzymes, and nucleic acids.
 Laboratory experiments involve molecular cloning, microbial propagation, chromatography, electrophoresis, blotting techniques, volumetrics, and spectrophotometric analysis with a focus on proper scientific record keeping.
 (1 class hour/6 lab hours)